sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/introductory-networking.md

 <figure><img src="https://muirlandoracle.co.uk/wp-content/uploads/2020/02/image-3.png" alt=""><figcaption><p>The OSI and TCP/IP models have different layers but cover the same functionality.</p></figcaption></figure>

 TCP/IP takes half of its name from TCP.
 Task 2 contrasted TCP, a connection-based protocol, with UDP, a connectionless protocol.
 To form a connection between two computers using TCP, a connection is first formed using a three-way handshake.
-1. The intiating computer sends a request contiaining synchronize (SYN) information.
+1. The initiating computer sends a request containing synchronize (SYN) information.
-2. The receiving computer responds with the SYN information and an acknlowledgement (ACK), collectively referred to as SYN/ACK.
+2. The receiving computer responds with the SYN information and an acknowledgement (ACK), collectively referred to as SYN/ACK.
-3. The intiating computer sends the ACK information back to the receiving computer.
+3. The initiating computer sends the ACK information back to the receiving computer.

 After these three steps are completed, a connection between the two computers is established for reliable data transmission.